sifr01/glitch-dreams-simple-node-sqlite-00/README.md

 ## Running the app locally:

-Be sure to create the necessary files and folders:
+Be sure to create the necessary folder and install dependencies

 ```
 mkdir .data
 npm install
+sudo apt install sqlite3
 ```

+## SQLite database:
+1. SQLite3 database is can be found by accessing the terminal in glitch:

+`sqlite3 .data/sqlite.db`

+2. Then view tables:

+`.tables`

+3. Then:

+`SELECT * FROM Dreams;`

+4. To leave the sqlite3 prompt:

+`.quit`

 -----------------------------------